radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 When designing your directory tree, it is usually recommended that you adopt a relatively simple naming structure.
 Obviously, the naming structure should be dependent upon what the application that is consuming the data expects to see.
 Therefore, the approach you should take when creating your tree (either using one of the RadiantOne Wizards or on your own) is to define the simplest tree that meets your application’s needs.

-The following sections discuss different design  onsiderations for creating your namespace.
+The following sections discuss different design considerations for creating your namespace.

 ## Design Considerations